techidaily/site-windows11/source/_posts/essential-guide-to-fixing-0x80071a90-windows-error.md

  If you haven’t installed the latest Windows updates in a while, then you might be facing the problem due to an outdated system.
 This can be due to a compatibility issue or because your system lacks updates/hotfixes that were released by Microsoft to address specific issues related to Windows features.

- In this case, we recommend taking your time to[install any pending Windows updates](https://www.makeuseof.com/windows-11-install-updates/) available.
+ In this case, we recommend taking your time to [install any pending Windows updates](https://www.makeuseof.com/windows-11-install-updates/) available.
 This will ensure that the drivers and software are compatible with the latest version of Windows.

 ### Check the System for Corruption Errors